scrabbletank/farhome-rules/rulesdoc.md

 #### Great Weapon Fighter
 *Requires 5 Strength, 10th level*

 Weapons you wield with both hands do not count as _Heavy_.
+Attacks with two handed weapons without _Heavy_ cost 4 AP instead of 5 when wielded with both hands.

 #### Helping Hand
 *Requires proficiency in divine spells, 6th level*